eigerco/pallet-move/README.md

 5. Your browser should be opened automatically at `http://localhost:8000/` and you should see the information about the node.

-Alternatively, there is possibility to use polkadot frontend:
+Alternatively, there is a possibility to use the Polkadot frontend:
 ```bash
 git clone https://github.com/polkadot-js/apps
 cd apps